-Control the navigation system* with voice recognition
+Controlling the navigation system using voice control*

 Here you can find an introduction on how to start to use voice control in order to control the navigation system in the car.